jneines/async_app_talk_pycon_de_2024/async_app_talk/10-motivation/30-solar_power.md

 :::{image} images/solar_power_reading.png
 :::

-- Read data via matching receiver
+- Read data via matching receiver.
 - decode and wrap into a usable format
-- send to fastapi based webservice for relaying and storage
+- send to **fastapi** based webservice for relaying and storage
-- use pyscript engine to diplay data in webbrowser
+- use **pyscript** engine to diplay data in webbrowser